primus/primus/README.md

 <dl>
   <dt>disconnect</dt>
   <dd>
-    Reconnect when we detect an unintential disconnect in the connection.
+    Reconnect when we detect an unintentional disconnect in the connection.
   </dd>
   <dt>online</dt>
   <dd>